FullKumar/SecureTextMailer/README.md

 - cryptography library
 (Tkinter, smtplib, ssl, base64 are already in Python)

+# Gmail setup
+- Go to Google Account
+- Create an App Password
+- Use this App Password instead of your real Gmail password

 # How to install
 1. Download This Simple project from github.
 2. Run the app: open CMD, type  python securetext_mailer.py